Common Types Of Network Vulnerabilities

 Human error can often result in catastrophic outcomes, like John Podesta who clicked on a malicious link that led to the leak of Hillary Clinton’s emails in 2016.

-These attacks use emails, text messages, and calls that seem to have been sent from a legitimate source but are actually from a hacker with the intention of installing malware or stealing sensitive data.
+These attacks use emails, text messages, and calls that seem to have been sent from a legitimate source but are actually from a hacker to install malware or steal sensitive data.
 The message usually calls the recipient to click on a link or download a file, creating a sense of urgency.
 There are many types of phishing attacks, with the most sophisticated and difficult to detect being Spear Phishing.
 However, there are many ways to reduce the risk, such as a strong email gateway that monitors sent and received emails, or training employees to raise awareness.
 To read more about all types of phishing attacks and identification methods, continue to our phishing article.

 The use of one-step authentication that only includes entering a username and password is not adequate, especially nowadays with automatic password saving.
 Two-step verification can help strengthen the process, by including not only an additional device filter, but adding more data such as geographic location, user behavior, and other information that can help the system recognize credible users from malicious hackers.